AlexLittlejohn/ALCameraViewController/README.md

 ### Usage

 To use this component couldn't be simpler.
-Add `import ALCameraViewController` to the top of you controller file.
+Add `import ALCameraViewController` to the top of your controller file.

 In the viewController
 ```swift